 - Session shadowing is designed for use in an Intranet only.
 It does not work for external networks even connecting through Citrix Gateway.
-Citrix disclaims any responsibility for the Linux VDA session shadowing in an external network. - With session shadowing enabled, a domain administrator can only view the ICA sessions, but has no permission to write or control it. - After an administrator clicks Shadow from Citrix Director, a confirmation appears to ask the user for permission to shadow the session.
+Citrix disclaims any responsibility for the Linux VDA session shadowing in an external network. - With session shadowing enabled, a domain administrator can only view the ICA sessions, but has no permission to write or control it. - After an administrator clicks Shadow from [Citrix Director](#), a confirmation appears to ask the user for permission to shadow the session.
 A session can be shadowed only when the session user gives the permission. - The previously mentioned confirmation has a timeout limitation, which is 20s.
-A shadowing request fails when the time runs out. - One ICA session can be shadowed by only one administrator in one Citrix Director window.
-If an ICA session has been shadowed by administrator A and meanwhile, administrator B sends a shadowing request, the confirmation for getting the user permission reappears on the user device.
-If the user agrees, the shadowing connection for administrator A stops and a new shadowing connection is built for administrator B. It is the same if another shadowing request for the same ICA session is sent by the same administrator. - To use session shadowing, install Citrix Director 7.16 or later. - A Citrix Director client uses an FQDN rather than an IP address to connect to the target Linux VDA server.
-Therefore, the Citrix Director client must be able to resolve the FQDN of the Linux VDA server.
+A shadowing request fails when the time runs out. - One session can be shadowed by only one administrator.
+For example, if administrator B sends a shadowing request for a session administrator A is shadowing, the confirmation for getting the user permission reappears on the user device.
+If the user agrees, the shadowing connection for administrator A stops and a new shadowing connection is built for administrator B. If an administrator sends another shadowing request for the same session, a new shadowing connection can also be built. - To use session shadowing, install [Citrix Director](#) 7.16 or later. - A [Citrix Director](#) client uses an FQDN rather than an IP address to connect to the target Linux VDA server.
+Therefore, the [Citrix Director](#) client must be able to resolve the FQDN of the Linux VDA server.

-If session shadowing fails, perform debugging on both the Citrix Director client and the Linux VDA.
+If session shadowing fails, do debugging on both the [Citrix Director](#) client and the Linux VDA.